-March 16, 2023
+December 7, 2023

-To the Honorable Mayor, Members of City Council and Citizens of the City of Cayce:
+To the Honorable Mayor, Members of City Council, and the Citizens of Cayce:

-We are pleased to submit the Comprehensive Annual Financial Report of the City of Cayce, South Carolina for the Fiscal Year Ended June 30, 2022 (FY 2022).
+We are pleased to submit the Annual Comprehensive Financial Report of the City of Cayce, South Carolina for the Fiscal Year Ended June 30, 2023 (FY 2023).
 The report contains a comprehensive analysis of the City's financial position and activities for the period.
-This report is presented in three sections: 1) Introductory Section consisting of this transmittal letter, a listing of City officials, and the organization structure; 2) Financial Section, which consists of the independent auditor's report, management's discussion and analysis, basic financial statements, notes to the financial statements, required supplemental information along with detailed combining and individual fund statements; 3) Statistical Section, which contains pertinent financial and general information indicating trends for comparative fiscal periods.
+This report is presented in three sections: 1) Introductory Section consisting of this transmittal letter, a listing of City officials, and the organization structure; 2) Financial Section, which consists of the independent auditor's report, management's discussion and analysis, basic financial statements, notes to the financial statements, required supplemental information along with detailed combined and individual fund statements; 3) Statistical Section, which contains pertinent financial and general information indicating trends for comparative fiscal periods.